 Lisa A. Alfaro is the partner in charge of Gibson, Dunn & Crutcher’s São Paulo office and is Co-Chair of the Latin America Practice Group.
 She is also a member of the White Collar Defense and Investigations Group and the Power and Renewables Group.
-Prior to moving to São Paulo in 2009 to open and run the São Paulo office, Ms. Alfaro was based in the New York office.
+Prior to moving to São Paulo in 2009 to open and manage the São Paulo office, Ms. Alfaro was based in the New York office.

 For more than 20 years, Ms. Alfaro has advised U.S. and multi-national companies on their most significant and critical matters, including corporate transactions, corporate compliance and investigations.
 Ms. Alfaro represents developers, investment banks, private funds, Fortune 100 companies, state owned entities and investors in the U.S. and Brazil.
 Throughout her career, Ms. Alfaro has advised clients in milestone cross-border transactions, coordinating and supervising multi-jurisdictional cross disciplinary teams in complex transactions.